Early Life

 Philanthropy

-After leaving SAP, Hector dedicated himself to philanthropic projects.
-He established the H.W. & J. Hector Foundation in 1995 and the Hector Foundation II in 2008.
-These foundations support various causes, including research, education, and cultural preservation.
-He has donated significant amounts to support cancer and AIDS research as well as the arts and historical preservation.
-In 2008, he established the Hector Science Fund at Karlsruhe Institute of Technology with a gift of 200 million euros (approximately $290 million at the time).
+Hans-Werner Hector and his wife, Josephine Hector, have been involved in philanthropy.
+They established the H.W. & J. Hector Foundation in 1995 and Hector Stiftung II in 2008.
+The foundations support various causes, including art, culture, medical research, and education.
+They also donated to the renovation of the city museum in Weinheim.
+In 2008, he established the Hector Science Fund at Karlsruhe Institute of Technology.